Motion Control Running Shoes

 Motion control running shoes are one of the 3 types of running shoes.
 They are specifically designed for people with a certain foot and running type.
 This causes a certain running action that needs correcting.
 Once corrected with these shoes their running will be enhance and they will find they have fewer injuries.
 Here we explain who may need motion control running shoes and why.

 They are for runners with low arches

-People with this foot type are also often described as having flat feet, their foot print will often be like that on the left.
+People with this foot type are also often described as having flat feet, their foot print will often be like that on the right.
 Due to having little or no arch often the entire foot touches the ground while standing.
 Runners with this foot type tend to have a particular running action or gait.

 This running action is incorrect and is caused by having a foot of this type.
 Without suitable correction that a motion control running shoe provides the runner will find they have more over use injuries.
 This is because a runner with this foot type will excessively pronate when running.